 The exosome is a small vesicle surrounded by a lipid bilayer membrane, containing proteins, lipids, mRNAs, and microRNAs.
-It is released outside the cell and has attracted attention recently as an intercellular information transmission medium (Raposo et al., 2013).
-The Eri15/SPAG1 axis is used to avoid apoptosis by mitophagy during division in stem cells and cancer cells, so it is presumed to be an anti-apoptosis system (Hayashida, 2022).
-MPC does not divide, but its differentiation and maintenance require autophagy and anti-apoptosis molecules (Khodadadi et al., 2019).
-MPC may express Spag1-1 protein to utilize Eri15/SPAG1 axis as an anti-apoptotic system.
-Cytosolic proteins remain within the exosomes, and proteins derived from the plasma membrane are retained in the vesicle membrane (Chen et al., 2018).
-SPAG1 protein (isoform unknown) has been detected in the exosome secreted by ovarian cancer cells (Liang et al., 2013).
-If MPC expresses Spag1-1 protein, it is likely that it is contained in the exosome.
+It is released outside the cell and has attracted attention recently as an intercellular information transmission medium.166 The Eri15/SPAG1 axis is used to avoid apoptosis by mitophagy during division in stem cells and cancer cells, so it is presumed to be an anti-apoptosis system.160 Memory plasma cells (MPC) does not divide, but its differentiation and maintenance require autophagy and anti-apoptosis molecules.15 MPC may express Spag1-1 protein to utilize Eri15/SPAG1 axis as an anti-apoptotic system.
+Cytosolic proteins remain within the exosomes, and proteins derived from the plasma membrane are retained in the vesicle membrane.167 SPAG1 protein (isoform unknown) has been detected in the exosome secreted by ovarian cancer cells.168 If MPC expresses Spag1-1 protein, it is likely that it is contained in the exosome.
 It is said that exosome has a target cell.
 TCR/CD3 complex and BCR are detected on the surface of exosomes secreted from human T and B cells.
-It suggests transmitting specific signals to target cells with appropriate MHC/peptide combinations (Blanchard et al., 2002; Rialland et al., 2006).
-There is a report that antibody can bind to the antigen on the HLA class II molecule (Jin et al., 2014), so BCR may also be able to bind to antigen on the HLA class I molecule.
-H-Y Ag-specific MPC produces and releases an exosome with H-Y Agspecific BCR on the surface and contains SPAG1-1 protein inside.
+It suggests transmitting specific signals to target cells with appropriate MHC/peptide combinations.^{169,170} There is a report that antibody can bind to the antigen on the HLA class II molecule,84 so BCR may also be able to bind to antigen on the HLA class I molecule.
+H-Y Ag-specific MPC produces and releases an exosome with H-Y Ag-specific BCR on the surface and contains SPAG1-1 protein inside.
 The exosome binds to the H-Y Ag on the HLA class I molecule of the male Soc in which Spag1-2 protein and Eri15 protein are expressed.
-HLA class I molecules are internalized and recycled by endocytosis (Chiu et al., 1999).
-The exosome is internalized with the HLA class I molecule.
-As mentioned above, male MSC is unlikely to be a target because HLA class I expression is low on MSC (Lee et al., 2017).
-As a result, the Spag1-1 protein is incorporated into the mitochondrial outer membrane in the male Soc.
+HLA class I molecules are internalized and recycled by endocytosis.171 The exosome is internalized with the HLA class I molecule.
+As mentioned above, male MSC is unlikely to be a target because HLA class I expression is low on MSC.73 As a result, the Spag1-1 protein is incorporated into the mitochondrial outer membrane in the male Soc.
 The MMI system works, and the mitochondria that have lost their action potentials are processed by mitophagy.
 If it becomes excessive, necrosis will come as a result of mitoptosis.
-It has been observed that miR506, which belongs to Xt-mir and targets Spag1-2, is overexpressed in the bile duct epithelium of PBC (Banales et al., 2012).
-There is a possibility that negative feedback is working against excessive mitophagy by the HMS system in PBC.
-SPAG1-1 transported to the cytosol of target male Soc will also bind to SPAG1-2, which is bound to client protein as a cochaperone.
+It has been observed that miR506, which belongs to Xt-mir and targets Spag1-2, is overexpressed in the bile duct epithelium of PBC.172 There is a possibility that negative feedback is working against excessive mitophagy by the HMS system in PBC.
+SPAG1-1 transported to the cytosol of target male Soc will also bind to SPAG1-2, which is bound to client protein as a co-chaperone.